1902 - 1967

 |

 James Mercer Langston Hughes (February 1, 1901 – May 22, 1967) was an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.
-One of the earliest innovators of the then-new literary art form called jazz poetry, Hughes is best known as a leader of the Harlem Renaissance.
-He famously wrote about the period that "the Negro was in vogue", which was later paraphrased as "when Harlem was in vogue."
+An early innovator of jazz poetry, Hughes is best known as a leader of the Harlem Renaissance.

 More about Langston Hughes